solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 The volcanic mountain, which is an accumulation of ejecta round a pipe leading deep beneath the surface, is not an essential feature.
 Sometimes the molten rock has welled up through one or many fissures in the ground.
 In Iceland in 1783 a great flood of lava poured out through a fissure twenty miles long and only a few feet wide in places, and submerged the country for a distance of forty miles from the source.

-Desmarest and Hutton showed basalt and granite to be rocks which had once been molten like lava, i.e., they were "igneous" rocks which had been pressed upwards into and, to a greater or less extent, through the earth's crust.
+Desmarest and Hutton showed basalt and granite to be rocks which had once been molten like lava, _i.e._, they were "igneous" rocks which had been pressed upwards into and, to a greater or less extent, through the earth's crust.

 The emission of lava through the surface is merely one feature of igneous activity, the latter consisting essentially in the ascent of molten rock into the overlying crust.